masa-sumimoto/sass-color-definition-method/README.md

 ### Step1
-Prepare a function to get the gradual color using brightness.
+Prepare a function to get the gradual color using Saturation.
 This is core function.
 You can get scale colors with this.

 ```